felexmelesse/Disco/README.md

 cp Templates/isentropic.par ./in.par

-"Makefile_dir.in" currently just includes the directory where HDF5 is located.
+"Makefile_dir.in" sets the C compiler to use (default: mpicc), the directory where HDF5 is located, and other machine-level flags.
 If you are compiling with HDF5, just modify this file so it points to the right place.
+To compile without MPI set USE_MPI = 0.

-After that, so long as "mpicc" works, all you have to do is type "make" and it should compile.
+After that, so long as your C compiler works, all you have to do is type "make" and it should compile.

 COMPILING WITHOUT HDF5: